Twin Peaks: Fire Walk with Me: Festival circuit and accolades

 Twin Peaks: Fire Walk with Me was entered into the 1992 Cannes Film Festival in competition for the Palme d'Or, where it was met with a polarized response.
 According to Lynch, CIBY's Francis Bouygues was not well-liked in France, which complicated the reception.
-Lynch said that when he arrived at Cannes, he felt a hostile environment and could feel that "people [were] very angry and upset."
+Lynch said that when he arrived at Cannes, he felt a hostile environment and could sense that "people [were] very angry and upset."
 He added that the Cannes audience booed the film, describing the experience as "horrible", although co-writer Robert Engels denied hearing any boos.
 Contemporary news reports mention a mixture of "booing and applause" and some "hoots and whistles."

 Critics at Cannes were generally unimpressed by the film.
 Roger Ebert (Chicago Sun-Times), who deemed the film "shockingly bad," reported that he spoke with over a dozen U.S. and Canadian critics at Cannes and only one liked the film.
 Janet Maslin (The New York Times) dismissed the film as "disastrous", "pathologically unpleasant", and "brain-dead grotesque".
 Filmmaker Quentin Tarantino said that while he had enjoyed Lynch's earlier movies, Fire Walk with Me made him think "David Lynch had disappeared so far up his own ass that I have no desire to see another David Lynch movie until I hear something different."

 Despite its mixed critical and poor commercial response, Fire Walk with Me received consideration for several awards, particularly for Angelo Badalamenti's musical score.
 At the 19th Saturn Awards, the film won the award for Best Music and was also nominated for Best Horror Film, Best Actress (Sheryl Lee), Best Supporting Actor (Ray Wise), and Best Writing.
 At the 8th Independent Spirit Awards, the film won the award for Best Original Score and was also nominated for Best Female Lead (Lee).

 Contemporary critical response

 Although Lynch expected the film to be polarizing and said it would be impossible to make a movie that appealed to everyone, reviews from American critics were generally negative.
 New Line Cinema declined to pre-screen the film for critics, which the Los Angeles Times called "at the very least, unusual."
 The Times surmised that New Line withheld the film because industry insiders considered it "an unqualified disaster" and "expected bad reviews."
-When the film did hit theaters, The New York Times recalled that "film critics who sat through it left theaters and screening rooms thirsting for vengeance."
+The New York Times recalled that when the film finally hit theaters, "film critics who sat through it left theaters and screening rooms thirsting for vengeance."

-It's not the worst movie ever made; it just seems to be.